6doworld/discourse-6dc-tipper/CONTRIBUTING.md

 6. Issue that pull request!

-## Any contributions you make will be under the MIT Software License
+## All Contributions Are Under the Apache License 2.0
-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are assumed to be under the same [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)